ker0olos/might-cli/README.md

 run `npx might -h` to see additional information about how to run specific tests and skip the rest, how to update failed tests, how to control the amount of parallel tests, and how to get a coverage report.

 ##### Notes about code coverage:
-While the feature itself is new and probably have few issues, we use the coverage data returned by Puppeteer, which seems to have some issues with things like JSX, so keep in mind that the coverage reports are not 100% accurate.
+We use the coverage data returned by Puppeteer, which only returns covered lines but doesn't return uncovered and ignored lines, we have some default coverage-related configs in `might.config.json` that automatically ignore certain lines.

 the reports are outputted to `__coverage__`, and can be used with tools like codecov.